Cragady/burger-sequel/README.md

 Receives all of the information about the burgers on the page load due to `router.get()` in `burger_controller.js`. `{{#each}}` is used to list all of the burgers; `{{#unless}}` and `{{#if}}` is used to filter the burgers according to their devoured status.
 Two cards are used to display the burgers eaten, and the burger not eaten.

 If the burgers aren't devoured, then a button is placed next to the `{{burger_name}}` prompting the user to eat the burger, the button holds the burger's id and the opposite value of it's devoured status for update.
 If the burger is eaten, the user is prompted to give the burger back.
+With the `.findAll()` function, `Eaters` is put into an object and associated with `Burgers`.
+To list the person who ate the burgers, it was referenced in this manner: `{{Eaters/0/eater_name}}` in the devoured true section next to `{{burger_name}}`.

 # **Demo**